 In most cases, we've listed the best free 'equivalent' for each account.

 If you’re confident banking on your mobile, these relatively new banks could be worth considering.

-In October, challenger bank Monzo launched its Premium Account, which will cost you £15 a month.
+In October, challenger bank Monzo launched its Premium Account, which costs £15 a month.
 It comes with a host of features for that fairly hefty price tag, and not just the fact that you get a white, metal debit card.

 For example, you get phone insurance cover for theft, loss, accidental damage and cracked screens for phones worth up to £2,000 and for accessories worth up to £300 (with a £75 excess).

-You’ll also get worldwide family travel insurance, underwritten by AXA, which includes multi-trip cover, so it’s useful if you plan on making a few trips overseas this year.
+You’ll also get worldwide family travel insurance (with a £50 excess), underwritten by AXA, which includes multi-trip cover, so it’s useful if you plan on making a few trips overseas this year.